scheuclu/scheuclu.github.io/content/posts/solana_gif_dapp.md

 Read this [excellent post](https://github.com/lsmod/proof-of-history-explained) on how this helps to improve some aspects of Proof of Stake consensus.
 ## Scalability
 Solana is capable of processing a very high number of transactions, exceeding even POS Ethereum.
+At the moment(Oct 2022), Solana performs 10 times as much transactions a day as Ethereum.

 ## Decentralization
 A relatively large stake of the original SOL allocation is owned by a small number of insiders, leading to potential issues with network improvisation and centralized control.